Why You Should Know Your Markings

 How to Remember Markings

 Luckily, horse markings are very easy to learn.
 In the beginning, you only need to be aware of the most common types, their names and then memorize them.
 This doesn't take long.
-However, nothing sticks information so permanently in the brain than practice.
-Whenever you see a horse, whether in real life or a picture, examine the markings on the animal's legs and face — then name them.
+However, the only way to ensure that the information sticks in the brain more permanently is to keep practicing.
+Whenever you see a horse, whether in real life or a picture, examine the markings on the animal's legs and face—then name them.
 Keep this up and you'll soon have a great grasp on coronets, snips and stars.

 © 2018 Jana Louise Smit